I had just hung up the phone when the message notification came in…

-As I began to tell him our revenues, profit, and impact, he actually interrupted me and said: you know what?
-I’m going to need you to stop talking about your business now because it’s really triggering me and intimidating me that your business makes more money than mine.
-So let’s talk about something else.
+Once, a male entrepreneur asked me to tell him more about my business.
+As I began to tell him our revenues, profit, and impact, he actually interrupted me and said: You know what?
+I’m going to need you to stop talking about your business now because it’s really intimidating me that your business makes more money than mine.

 Yeah, that happened.

 So imagine, having to overcome some or all of that, and finally being brave enough to stick your shingle out there because your deepest desire is to help other people.

-I see it happen to women who contribute a great deal to their communities, who do a lot of good in the world, and who DO contribute to social justice with their company’s successes.
+I see it happen to womxn who contribute a great deal to their communities, who do a lot of good in the world, and who DO contribute to social justice with their company’s successes.

 We still need a hell of a lot of diversity when it comes to the female side of online business.
-I want to see women of all shapes, sizes, and colors out there rocking it equally.
+I want to see womxn of all shapes, sizes, and colors out there rocking it equally.
 I want to see all bodies represented.

 And let’s make sure all our sisters are coming with us, not just the sisters who benefit from the systemic bias in business culture.

 Let’s ascend together.

-But I’m not going to criticize a fellow woman who is charging prices that feel aligned to her just because they are higher than I’m used to seeing.
+But I’m not going to criticize a fellow womxn who is charging prices that feel aligned to her just because they are higher than I’m used to seeing.
 Or just because I’m triggered that she feels confident enough to charge those prices and I don’t allow myself too.

-I know how fully I give of myself and my energy when I work with a woman and what that is worth.
+I know how fully I give of myself and my energy when I work with a womxn and what that is worth.
 I never do anything half-ass.
-When you work with me, you’re getting a little bit of my soul.
-And I know of what high value that is.
-My prices will reflect that.
+When you work with me, you’re getting the fiercest cheerer, the most all-in guide you can possibly find.
+And I know what high value that is.
+My prices reflect that.
 I hope yours will too.

-See if you can see that woman as a mirror of what is possible for you, if you want the kind of business, wealth or success that she has.
+If you feel triggered from a place of envy, why not turn that trigger into inspiration?
+What if you could see that womxn as a mirror of what is possible for you, if you want the kind of business, wealth, or success that she has.

 The Wall Street Journal reports that: “The Women’s Philanthropy Institute at the Indiana University Lilly Family School of Philanthropy found consistently that women and men give differently.
 In one study, baby-boomer and older women gave 89% more to charity than men their age, and women in the top 25% of permanent income gave 156% more than men in that same category.